postrational/blog/source/_posts/2013-06-09-django-nginx-gunicorn-virtualenv-supervisor.markdown

 ### Configure PostgreSQL to work with Django

 In order to use Django with PostgreSQL you will need to install the `psycopg2` database adapter in your virtual environment.
 This step requires the compilation of a native extension (written in C).
-The compilation will fail if it cannot find the header files and static libraries required for linking C programs with `libpq` (library for communication with Postgres) and building Python modules (`python-dev` package).
+The compilation will fail if it cannot find header files and static libraries required for linking C programs with `libpq` (library for communication with Postgres) and building Python modules (`python-dev` package).
 We have to install these two packages first, then we can install `psycopg2` using PIP.

 Install dependencies:

     $ sudo apt-get install libpq-dev python-dev

-Install `psycopg2` database adapter
+Install `psycopg2` database adapter:

     (hello_django) $ pip install psycopg2

-You can now configure the databases section in your `settings.py`
+You can now configure the databases section in your `settings.py`:

 ```python
 DATABASES = {